Exabyte-io/documentation/docs/materials/comparing-materials.md

 <!-- by MH -->

-The analytics explorer webpage is a powerful tool to aggregate, sort, organize, and compare materials and visualize properties quickly.
+The "Analytics" page is a powerful tool to aggregate, sort, organize, and compare materials and visualize their properties quickly.
 It is especially useful for combinatorial studies on a large number of materials.

-# Search analytics
+# Search

 The analytics page is reached through the left-hand side-bar.
+By default the page displays all materials inside site-wide materials bank collection.
+The latter includes all publicly available materials, plus user-owned ones and the ones directly shared with the user.

-By default the page shows displays all materials in the user collection.
-The search button (magnifying glass on upper right side of page) can focus your comparison on a subset of the materials.
+The search (magnifying glasses on upper right side of page) can focus your comparison on a subset of the materials.
 The animated gif below, shows how using "Ga|In|As" we can focus on all results for compounds with group III elements.

 <img data-gifffer="/images/SearchAnalytics.gif" />